trang-nguyenn/Algorithms/README.md

 ## Table of Contents

-* [Palindrome Series] (https://github.com/trang-nguyenn/Algorithms): Solutions and discussions on characteristics and methodology to solve Palindrome problem series
+* [Palindrome Series](https://github.com/trang-nguyenn/Algorithms): Solutions and discussions on characteristics and methodology to solve Palindrome problem series